I'm the single (divorced) father of three boys, all of whom were getting anime in massive regular doses, growing up.

 I've travelled all over the world, and I've lost count of the number of countries I've visited (including those that no longer exist).
 But, for some reason, I've never been south of the Equator.

 I started watching anime as a child, living in Hong Kong.
-My first experiences were with classics like Kimba the White Lion and Mazinger Z. That was over 40 years ago.
+My first experiences were with classics like Kimba the White Lion and Mazinger Z. That was almost 50 years ago.
 Over the years, I've seen a great deal of anime, much more than you'll find listed anywhere.

 I do not suffer fools gladly.
 But then again, who does?
 Do you?
 I'll bet you don't.